-Interested in coming to the conference, but worried about how to cover the costs?
+Interested in coming to NYFLC, but not sure how to cover the cost?

 From Your Community: Local businesses and community members are also often an untapped resource for funding.
-Many businesses, especially larger law firms, have specific women’s initiatives that may be more likely to give.
-Approach a business with a small brochure or a sheet of paper with the background of your group, and a letter explaining why you need the money; if for any reason they cannot give money, ask if you can place a donation jar at the counter that one of your members can come and check once a week.
+Many businesses (especially larger law firms) have specific women’s initiatives that may be more likely to give.
+Approach a business with a small flyer detailing the background of your group and a letter explaining why you need the money; if for any reason they cannot give money, ask if you can place a donation jar at the counter that one of your members can come and check once a week.

 Crowd Funding: Don’t be afraid to ask for money by starting a Crowdrise or a GoFundMe and sending it to friends, family, your group members, your feminist classmates, and the general internet!
 If you email a fundraising link to firstname.lastname@example.org, we can even help you spread the word on Twitter and Facebook.
 Check out this list of tips for a successful crowdfunding campaign and this example from the 2015 NYFLC.

 Open Mic Night/Art Show: Know any artists or poets?
 This is a great event to gather those in need of creative self-expression and to raise money at the same time!
 Contact artists, poets, or performing artists in order to confirm 2-3 people to get the ball rolling so that others will feel comfortable expressing their creativity.
 Make sure to publicize the event on campus.
 You can charge money at the door – even if it’s just a dollar, it will help.
 For an art show, artists usually donate 50% or more of sales when showing their art for a charity event.